 - Diagnostic tests: X-Rays, CT Scans, MRIs, etc.

-- Out-of-pocket expenses: medications, slings, crutches, wheelchairs, costs of travel to treatment, hospital parking fees, etc.
+- Out-of-pocket expenses for medications, medical devices like crutches, cost to travel to treatment, etc.

 - Lost wages

 Start keeping track of your damages right from the start.
 Remember to make copies of all your medical and therapy bills and records, receipts for out-of-pocket expenses, and verification of your lost wages.

 Your detailed list of damage will be extremely important to the success of your insurance claim.

 Yes.
 The more information you can gather at the scene of the accident, the better.
 Having solid evidence demonstrates that you’re serious about your claim and dedicated to resolving it promptly and fairly.
 Try to gather the following:

 - License plate number and registration expiration date